weaverdgb/weaver-sdk-js/Changelist.md

 ## Develop
 - Remove level-fs dependency.
 - Added the test proposed by Michiel for limiting ordered queries.
+- Allow one model instances to be in the init block of more then one class in a model.

 ## 8.6.0
 - Rewritten subclassing mechanism of ModelClass.